mridul037/mridul037/README.md

 **Quote of the hour:**

-More computing sins are committed in the name of efficiency (without necessarily achieving it) than for any other single reason - including blind stupidity.
+A distributed system is one in which the failure of a computer you didn’t even know existed can render your own computer unusable.

-~ William Wulf
+~ Leslie Lamport
 <pre>

 </pre>